tongvtdan/apillis-mfg/docs/workflow.md

 The Project Workflow System is a comprehensive solution for managing project lifecycle stages across different views (Flow, Kanban, Table).
 It ensures that projects follow the defined workflow stages with proper validation of exit criteria before allowing status changes.

+**NEW: Enhanced with Auto-Application and Manager Bypass Capabilities**

 ## Workflow Stages

 The system implements the following 8-stage workflow: